catsby/mmcgrana.github.com/_posts/2010-07-23-develop-deploy-clojure-web-applications.markdown

 <img src="/images/2010-07-23-eventual2.png">

-Before getting started on the app, make sure that you have [Leiningen](http://github.com/technomancy/leiningen) installed and that you have a [clj](/2010/03/clojure-setup.html) script available.
+Before beginning on the app, make sure that you have [Leiningen](http://github.com/technomancy/leiningen) installed.

 We'll start with a minimal first version of the app.
 In a new directory `adder`, create a file `project.clj` with the following contents: